 For Geberit, though, hygiene solutions must lead the way.
 Almost half (47 per cent) of respondents to its poll had reservations about surfaces and touch points in toilets and washrooms and 37 per cent worried about standards of washroom hygiene.
 The washroom was the single biggest area of concern for those polled.

-Infra-red wall-mounted taps, such as Geberit’s Brenta and Piave products, optimise hand hygiene in heavy footfall washrooms.
+Infra-red wall-mounted taps, such as Geberit’s Brenta and Piave products, can optimise hand hygiene in heavy footfall washrooms.
 Touchless WC and urinal flush controls incorporate innovations such as a sensor that allows the unit to flush as soon as the toilet or urinal has been used, minimising the spread of bacteria.

 Other product developments make cleaning easier, such as Geberit’s KeraTect Glaze, which creates a non-porous and smoother surface.
 Such glazes help prevent staining of the ceramics and create a high-gloss effect.
-Solutions like this enhance the look and feel of the washroom as a ‘clean space’, helping to reassure staff.

 Developments such as Rimfree toilets and TurboFlush technology can eliminate tricky corners and hard-to-reach areas around the pan, with removable QuickRelease toilet seats also helping eradicate any hidden areas where bacteria may proliferate, ultimately reducing cleaning time.

 Staff are willing to return to the office, says Geberit, but the responsibility is now on firms and manufacturers to work together to create hygienically optimised products and design solutions that also reinforce the perception of a clean space.
 If offices have a future, people need to feel safe in them.